Pilots And Friends of

 regularly look for good deals for our members, including negotiating discounts

 on goods and services.
-For 2012, we have an excellent deal with the
+This year, we have an excellent deal with the

 Are you interested in becoming a member of PAFRA?

-The 2012 cost of membership of PAFRA is £16 – that’s just over 30p per week which is great value for money.
+This year’s cost of membership of PAFRA is £20 – that’s less than 40p per week which is great value for money.

 We’re not financial advisers but we really do believe that an annual membership to PAFRA will be one of the best investments you will make.